zyedidia/micro/runtime/help/options.md

     default value: `true`

-* `basename`: in the infobar, show only the basename of the file being edited rather than the full path.
+* `basename`: in the infobar and tabbar, show only the basename of the file being edited rather than the full path.

     default value: `false`